Professor Eli Neuman-Hammond

 Conduct, conversation, and critique:

--Class is a social structure.
+Class is a social structure.
 While in class we are either in conversation or working in a collective studio.
 Among the most valuable assets in building an art practice is the sense of community.
 Towards this end, I seek to foster an expressive, open, and responsive atmosphere in the classroom and in discussion.
 In particular I seek to enact communities that valorize diversity and difference as fundamental to both interpersonal relations and society.
 Moreover, I strive to impart that difference is continuous: there are no neutral positions or “natural” forms of being in any frame of reference including but not limited to gender, race, sexuality, religion, culture, age, ability, and class.

--Discriminatory language or behavior is unacceptable, but harm can also occur through unintended statements or assumptions.
+Discriminatory language or behavior is unacceptable, but harm can also occur through unintended statements or assumptions.
 My goal as professor is to cultivate a vulnerable space in which assumptions can be challenged, discussed and diffused.
 I encourage students to speak with me outside the classroom if you have any concerns that you don’t feel comfortable voicing in class.

-Communication: Check your Google Classroom and Massart email daily.
+Communication: Check your Massart email daily.
 All of your teachers will communicate to you through email, and I will occasionally email the class as a group.
 I check my Massart email daily during the week and not on weekends, and will return emails within 48 hours.
 Feel free to follow up with me if you have not received a response in this timeframe.

-Attendance (MassArt policy): More than 2 absences will result in NC for the course unless other accommodations are made.
+Attendance: You should attend every class.
+More than 2 absences will result in NC for the course unless other accommodations are made.

 You are expected to attend and be present for the full period of all classes.
 Late arrival will impact your participation grade.
 15 minutes late arrival/early departure/disappearance during class will be counted as tardy.
 Two tardies will result in an absence.
 30 minutes late arrival/early departure will be counted as absent unless otherwise arranged.